Why do we want to help?

 The Police and Fire service use the natural ability of each dog and their desire to work to complete these skills.
 So instead of hunting for birds for example, the dogs are trained to search for people, drugs, explosives, digital storage devices, weapons and cash.

-German Shepherds, Dutch Herders and Belgium Mallinois are normally used for our General Purpose police and Firearms support dog roles.
+German Shepherds, Dutch Herders and Belgium Malinois are normally used for our General Purpose police and Firearms support dog roles.
 This includes;

 - Tracking offenders and missing people